godaddy/gasket/docs/configuration.md

 ```

 The last step is making sure that Gasket is told which environment it is running
 in when starting up.
-There are three ways of doing this.
-The first would be to
-set the `GASKET_ENV` environment variable.
-Alternatively, you can
+To do so, set the `GASKET_ENV` environment variable.
-programmatically set an `env` property at the top level of your configuration,
+Alternatively, you can programmatically set an `env` property at the top level
-enabling you to use any arbitrary environment derivation logic.
+of your configuration, enabling you to use any arbitrary environment derivation logic.

 ## Accessing Gasket configuration in your application